boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

 Notice that Boa is not the most performant engine yet.
 There are probably other optimizations relating to variable storage that we have not implemented yet.

-You might have already picked up some practical tips to potentially improve to performance of your ECMAScript code.
+Hopefully, you might have already picked up some practical tips to potentially improve to performance of your ECMAScript code.
 Here are our observations that might help performance:

 - Avoid accessing variables across functions.